Ironwood Meta Key Agreement and Authentication Protocol: Implementation Experience

 \section{Implementation Experience}

 For testing purposes Ironwood was implemented on multiple platforms.
-Because the Other Devices only need to perform a single matrix multiplication and a single vector multiplication, we focused our effort on the requirements of the Home Device, as those operations are more consuming and therefore more interesting to explore.
+Because the Other Devices only need to perform a single matrix multiplication and a single vector multiplication, we focused our effort on the requirements of the HD, as those operations are more consuming and therefore more interesting to explore.

-Operationally the Home Device needs to perform two sets of E-Multiplication operations (one with $\beta$ and another with $\beta'$), which take the majority of the execution time.
-A single E-Multiplication operation in $B_N$ requires $N$ multiplies and $N$ additions over the finite field $F_q$.
+Operationally the HD needs to perform two sets of E-Multiplication operations (one with $\beta$ and another with $\beta'$), which take the majority of the execution time.
+A single E-Multiplication operation in $B_N$ requires $N$ multiplies and $2N$ additions over the finite field $\F_q$.
 These operations, in turn, gets multiplied by the number of Artin generators in each braid.

-We generated key material using $B_{16} F_{256}$ for a proposed $2^{128}$ security level.
+As an example, we generated key material using $B_{16} \F_{256}$ for a proposed $2^{64}$ security level.
 We generated 32 conjugates for each set and from there generated key material for testing.
-For this testing we generated 10 sets of Home Device keys which averaged a braid length of 2659.2 Artin Generators for $\beta$ and 4302.4 for $\beta'$.
+For this testing we generated 10 sets of HD keys which averaged a braid length of 2659.2 Artin Generators for $\beta$ and 4302.4 for $\beta'$.

 The first platform tested was a Texas Instruments (TI) MSP430 16-bit (model) microcontroller.
 This platform runs at various speeds from 8Mhz to 30Mhz (or faster).
 On this platform we used the IAR (2011) compiler, version 5.40.1 with Optimizations set to High and all transformations and unrolling options checked.
-With this setting the Ironwood Home Device implementation built into 3126 bytes of ROM and ran with 354 bytes of RAM.
-Running over the ten keys the MSP430 required anywhere from 4,532,480 to 6,002,668 cycles with an average of 5,309,182.
+With this setting the Ironwood HD implementation built into 3126 bytes of ROM and ran with 354 bytes of RAM.
+Running over the 10 keys, the MSP430 required anywhere from 4,532,480 to 6,002,668 cycles with an average of 5,309,182.
 At 25MHz this equates to an average runtime of 212ms.
+Ironwood does not require a hardware multiplier.

 The second platform was an NXP LPC1768 running at 48MHz, which contains an embedded ARM Cortex M3.
 We compiled our code using GCC (arm-none-eabi-gcc) version 4.9.3 using optimization level -O3.
 This built down into 2578 bytes of ROM and the runtime required 1192 bytes of RAM.
-Running the Ironwood shared secret calculation over the ten keys, this ARM platform required anywhere from 1,538,472 to 2,026,216 cycles to compute a shared secret, resulting in a runtime of 32.1 to 42.2ms (averaging 37.4ms).
+Running the Ironwood shared secret calculation over the 10 keys, this ARM platform required anywhere from 1,538,472 to 2,026,216 cycles to compute a shared secret, resulting in a runtime of 32.1 to 42.2ms (averaging 37.4ms).

 The third platform was a TI CC2650, an embedded ARM Cortex M3 running at 48MHz on TI-RTOS.
 On this platform we used TI's arm compiler (listed as TI v5.2.0).
 It was configured at optimization level 4 (Whole Program optimizations) with a size-speed tradeoff (SST) of 5 (ranging from 0 to 5, 0 being fully size optimized, 5 being fully speed optimized).
 At this level the code used 3568 bytes of ROM and 1192 bytes of RAM.
 With this setting Ironwood computed a shared secret in an average of 37.4ms.